Fahim043/Thesis-Doodle-to-search/README.md

 1. **Object Annotation, Data Loading and Preprocessing**:
    - The doodles had many white spaces so using YoloV8x we detected the doodles and took the bounding box co-ordinates and cropped the images to reduce white spaces.
    - Before loading we converted all the images to RGB format.
-   - We cleaned the captions as well by removing punctuations, removed single letters and unnecessary words as lower-casing everything.
+   - We cleaned the captions as well by removing punctuations, single letters, and unnecessary words as lower-casing everything.
-   - We also used word2number library to convert all the digits into words.
+   - We also used the word2number library to convert all the digits into words.

-\
 ## **Implementation**:

-- We tested our data on several different advanced AI models for checking and comparison on which is work the best.
+- We tested our data on several different advanced AI models for checking and comparison on which works the best.

 ## **Models**:
    - ****Xception encoder and Decoder model****: